Epic Systems Corp. v. Lewis Case Brief

 Introduction

-Epic Systems v.
-Lewis is a landmark Supreme Court decision at the intersection of employment law, arbitration, and labor rights.
-The Court resolved a sharp circuit split over whether employers can require employees, as a condition of employment, to agree to individualized arbitration and waive participation in class or collective actions.
-The case pitted the Federal Arbitration Act’s strong policy favoring enforcement of arbitration agreements against the National Labor Relations Act’s protection of employees’ concerted activities, with billions of dollars in class and collective wage-and-hour litigation hanging in the balance.
+Epic Systems Corp. v.
+Lewis is a landmark Supreme Court decision at the intersection of arbitration law and labor law.
+Decided in 2018, the case resolved a high-stakes circuit split over whether employers may require employees, as a condition of employment, to agree to individualized arbitration and to waive participation in class or collective litigation.
+The dispute raised foundational questions about how to reconcile the Federal Arbitration Act’s (FAA) strong policy favoring enforcement of arbitration agreements with the National Labor Relations Act’s (NLRA) protection of employees’ rights to engage in “concerted activities” for mutual aid or protection.

 Case Brief